-Arguments against mention the health risk to athletes, and that allowing drugs promotes an unhealthy behaviour and that the athlete safety must be our prime concern.
+Arguments against legalising performance-enhancing drugs mention the health risk to athletes, that allowing drugs promotes an unhealthy behaviour and that athlete safety must be our prime concern.
 Some say that taking part is what counts, not the winning, and that drugs are against the spirit of sport, that celebrates fair play and honesty.
 Presumably this would then lead on to drug advertising and sponsorship?

 So, what do you think - should performance enhancing drugs be accepted in sports?

 We have seen the importance of using mass spectrometry to analyse organic compounds, including identifying banned drugs, so why not have a go at analysing mass spectra in the extension activity in the downloads section below.
 A bit like (the fictional private detective) Sherlock Holmes you will be identifying ‘clues’ in the spectra to identify the ‘culprit’ (the organic compound).

 Also, take a look at this short clip about the research interests of one of my York colleagues, Professor Jane Thomas-Oates, which shows some of the specialist kit and equipment in modern biological mass spectrometry.

 This is an additional video, hosted on YouTube.